Hey Kids (Start Here)

 If he doesn’t ask it soon, he will never ask it.

 “Well,” Newton says philosophically, pulling items out of reusable bags with an approximation of his historical brio.
-“Coming from you, ‘somewhat tiresome’ can mean anything from inviting you to lunch to secretly sabotaging your work, so if you want legit sympathy you’re going to have to elaborate, dude.”
+“Coming from you, ‘somewhat tiresome’ can mean anything from inviting you to lunch to secretly sabotaging your work, so if you want legit sympathy you’ll need to elaborate, dude.”

 There are other things he would like to know.